ChetanGandhi/realTimeRendering/windows/pp/24-tessellationShaderWithPatchParameter/readme.md

-# Tessellation Shader with Color
+# Tessellation Shader with Patch Parameter

 ###### How to compile